Bruins rout Blues in Game Three to take 2-1 lead

 The Blues came out of their daze in the second and got on the board when Ivan Barbashev netted a goal but the visitors would not back off.

-Boston’s Torey Krug pushed the advantage to 5-1 at 12:12 in the second and he finished the night with four points.
+Boston’s Torey Krug pushed the advantage to 5-1 at 12:12 in the second and became the first Boston player to record four points in a Stanley Cup game.

 Colton Parayko scored for St. Louis in the third where Noel Acciari and Marcus Johansson padded goals in the final two minutes.